Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 ### Can I play this with Voxel Doom?

 [Voxel Doom II](https://www.moddb.com/mods/voxel-doom-ii) is compatible with PSX DOOM, but you must make a small edit to its file.
 You must open cheello_voxels_v2_1.pk3 (make a backup copy first), and rename the directory *filter/doom.id* to *filter/doom.ce*.
-Inside CE, you must disable Smooth Monsters for it to work properly.
+Then you can load it on top of CE, but you must disable Smooth Monsters for it to work properly.
 A caveat is that monsters will revert back to their Doom II timings and behavior instead of how they are in Psx Doom.

 ### Can I play this with \<x\> mod?